 Support and Documentation

-WP Mail SMTP is one of the most popular plugins in the WordPress.org directory, and is very highly rated.
+WP Mail SMTP is one of the most popular plugins in the WordPress.org directory, and is rated very highly.

 Documentation is limited to basic troubleshooting for the most common errors.
-This plugin seems to be best suited for more tech-savvy users who already are familiar with email settings.
+This plugin seems to be best suited for more tech-savvy users who’re already familiar with email settings.

-We believe that this plugin will be very helpful for any user having problems with mail delivery from their WordPress site.
+We believe that this plugin is very helpful for any user having problems with mail delivery from their WordPress site.

-We give WP Mail SMTP 3 out of 5 stars.
-Here is the breakdown of our review scores:
+We give WP Mail SMTP 5 out of 5 stars.
+Here’s the breakdown of our review scores:

 If you liked this article, then please consider following us on Twitter and Facebook.
 If you have any questions, please let us know by leaving a comment below.